At Woodsetton we are very proud of our school.

 We place the child at the centre of what we offer, utilising individual EHC plans to structure our provision and support the holistic needs of our children.
 Working in partnership with families and other agencies is crucial to our success.

 Within school we provide a stimulating environment which is nurturing and safe and we offer an exciting curriculum that provides a variety of experiences both in-house and within the local community.
 We ensure that our curriculum is personalised to cater for the needs of all, whatever their interests or ability.
 Engagement in learning is the key!

-When our Year 6 pupils leave our care they are more confident and ready to take on the challenges that face them at secondary school.
+When our Year 6 children leave our care, they are more confident and ready to take on the challenges that face them at secondary school.
 We take great pride in our transition work to ensure that each young person continues to progress and learn following their time at Woodsetton.